-- 5.1 The Party of the Second Part agrees that it will make every endeavour to have its members work only for Employers who are members of the Party of the First Part; whenever a vacancy occurs in any Shop, the Union must be given the first opportunity to fill same. - 5.2 The Union shall be allowed to organize through the due process of the Law those legitimate contractors engaged in mechanical contracting who can provide proof of financial capability.
+- 5.1 The Union agrees that it will make every endeavour to have its members work only for Employers who are members of the Employer; whenever a vacancy occurs in any Shop, the Union must be given the first opportunity to fill same. - 5.2 The Union shall be allowed to organize through the due process of the Law those legitimate contractors engaged in mechanical contracting who can provide proof of financial capability. - 5.3 Before Union members are dispatched to any Employer who has not been signatory with the Union for a minimum of two (2) years, such Employer may be required to deposit a bond suitable to the Union, up to fifteen thousand dollars (\$15,000.00) for use in default of payment of wages, annual vacation pay, statutory holiday pay, Employer contributions and/or employee deductions required in accordance with this Agreement.
+When no longer required such bond shall, by mutual consent of the Union and the Employer concerned, be terminated.